PeterDaveHello/ColorEchoForShell/README.md

 ## Installation

-To utilize ColorEchoForShell in your shell scripts, first download the appropriate script for your specific shell from the [dist directory](./dist).
+To utilize ColorEchoForShell in your shell scripts, download the appropriate script for your specific shell from the [dist directory](./dist).
 Then, include the ColorEchoForShell script at the beginning of your script by sourcing it:

 ```bash
 source ./ColorEcho.bash